 Further detail of the legacy telcos and government depravity and corruptness is beyond the scope of this introduction, but I address the Presidential Order that initiated the change in the vulnerability of human communications and the government-sanctioned retardation of such by the telecom monopolies in Chapter 1 of my book.
 Though, for sake of topic continuity and clarity, the following indented six paragraphs will discuss the above in condensed detail.

-It’s not widely known that, from 1989, when WWW software was initially created, the WWW software was reserved for government-only use for the first three years and was not available for public use.
-This changed in 1994, when the WWW was made available for public use at no charge.
+It’s not widely known that, from 1989, when WWW software was initially created, the WWW software was reserved for government-only use for the first four years and was not available for public use.
+This changed in 1993, when the WWW was made available for public use and at no charge.
 Despite this new availability, government suppression of global networking persisted in tandem with incumbent telcos until US President Bill Clinton signed the Telecommunications Act of 1996 into law.
 This act was the first in the world to strike down an important legal protection for telecommunications monopolies and oligopolies to solely provide telecommunication services.
 This made it legal for new service providers, such as Digital Island, to enter the internet and telecommunications services sector.

 Thankfully, President Clinton and Vice President Gore brought into law the opportunity to “Let anyone enter any communications business—to let any communications business compete in any market against any other.”
 Thus, the statute is often described as an attempt to deregulate the American broadcasting and telecommunications markets due to technological convergence.
 The act was the first significant overhaul of United States telecommunications law in more than sixty years.
 The president signed the bill to revolutionize the way Americans get telephone and computer networking services.
 This act will be memorialized as one of the most profoundly impactful acts of any president by enabling private enterprise to enter a former government-controlled and restricted field of utility.
 In a few short years, the act would change how globally diverse societies would proliferate their ability to communicate and trade forever.

 Thus, for this market timing opportunity in 1996 to present itself in the USA, it took an act of legislation at the highest levels of government.
 The act is actually a cancellation of the monopolies for telecommunications that have been in effect in the United States since 1934, and it ignited our entrepreneurial spirit to seize the opportunity.
-Anecdotally, I created the global wide-area network diagrams shared above on this site as early as 90 days after the law’s enactment.

 Note that throughout the rest of the world, there were still heavily regulated and protected monopolies existing for telecom.
 It’s an interesting fact that every IPLC and internet access port that I acquired around the world was technically illegal.
 Many of my initial inquiries to foreign Tier One telcos and ISPs went unanswered or rejected because Digital Island was not a federally licensed telecommunications carrier.
 In those countries, pre-existing laws prevented us from connecting to their networks.
 In those cases, we only received special permissions, approvals, waivers, or amendments to the terms of service to interconnect with their networks after I traveled to their foreign offices and made an in-person presentation of our proposed network’s opportunities.
 These legality and government compliance issues with the rules and regulations of the Securities and Exchange Commission (SEC) were of paramount importance due to the financial and legal sensitivities we would have in eventually selling our stock to the public.